microsoft/MCW-Enterprise-class-networking/WDS/Whiteboard design session trainer guide - Enterprise-class networking in Azure.md

 1. Woodgrove is reluctant to use Azure PaaS and SaaS offerings due to the public nature of these services.
 They are very reluctant for their data to traverse the Internet.

   **Potential Answer**---Using ExpressRoute, Woodgrove can access and use Azure private and public services without traversing the Internet.
 This secure connectivity, in addition to the business-class SLAs and greater bandwidth, make ExpressRoute a compelling offering that addresses this objection.
 Regarding SaaS offerings, such as Office 365, Woodgrove can employ Azure Active Directory conditional access to provide controls such as a multi-factor authenticated user, an authenticated device, and a compliant device.
-All traffic to/from Office 365 is encrypted with SSL/TLS, and the data is encrypted at rest in Microsoft datacenters.
+All traffic to and from Office 365 is encrypted with SSL/TLS, and the data is encrypted at rest in Microsoft datacenters.

 2. Azure cannot support enterprise-class network scenarios.